Latežeris (lake): Geography

 Dainava forest, the largest forest area in Lithuania.
 It lies at an altitude of 105 m, near the Belarusian border.
 The Ratnyčia river originates in the Skleriai swamp about 18 km from Druskininkai.
 The river flows south through Dubas before turning north and flowing through the lake Latežeris.
 From the lake, it traverses the border with Belarus, and joins the Nemunas river.

 The lake stretches for 85.42 ha along a 5.8 km shoreline.
 The average depth was recorded as 5.1 m.

 Composition

-Studies in 2021 ascertained that the lake had a high total nitrogen content (>3 mg/l) and a considerably high phosphorous content (0.09-1.4 mg/l).
+Studies in 2021 ascertained that the lake had a high total nitrogen content (>3 mg/l) and a considerably high phosphorus content (0.09-1.4 mg/l).
 As the lake is located in a forest area, it is not polluted by sewage, and it receives the entire mineral load from the forests.

 Fishing

 The lake consists of various fishes such as pike, sherry, catfish, lyn, and silver carp.
 Fishing is only permitted for licensed fishermen, and no mechanized boats are allowed within 100 m of the lake.